turingarena/turingarena/docs/internals/evaluation/SEGI.md

 3. print a number of headers, as described below, each one followed by a line terminator (like HTTP)
 4. print an empty line
 5. print the body of the event, as described below
-6. print a line terminator, wich is not part of the body
+6. print a line terminator, which is not part of the body
 7. print the value of `EVALUATION_FILE_END`, followed by a line terminator

-At the moment only 2 headers are supported:
+At the moment only the following headers are supported:

-- `Content-type`: indicate the MIME type of the file (exactly as HTTP, defaults to text/plain)
-- `Content-Disposition`: refear to the HTTP specification (default inline, if `X-SEGI-as: path` basename of the path)
-- `X-SEGI-as`: indicate how to interpret the body of the message, it can contain the following values:
+- `X-SEGI-As`: indicate how to interpret the body of the message, it can contain the following values:
     * `content`: interpretate the body as content of the file. (default)
-    * `path`: interpretate the body as a path to the file.
+    * `path`: interpretate the body as a path to the file on the filesystem.
+- `Content-Type`: indicate the MIME type of the file (exactly as HTTP, defaults to `text/plain`)
+- `Content-Disposition`: the main value *must* be `attachment`, and it *must* contain a parameter `filename` (e.g., `Content-Disposition: attachment; filename="filename.jpg"`).
+If the header `X-SEGI-as` is set to `path`, then the header is optional, and `filename` defaults to the basename of the path given in the body.
+Otherwise the header is mandatory and must contain the `filename` parameter.

 If the `X-SEGI-as: path` header is specified, we must assume that after the event is generated, the file is not opened by the evaluator and it will never be opened again until the end of the evaluation.
 Every subsequent interaction with the file is undefined behaviour.
-In particular, you must not trigger 2 events with the same path.
+In particular, you must not trigger two events with the same path.

 Rationale: the ownership of the file is transefed to the SEGI implementation, that can move, delete, modify it as it will.

 ### Example